uppedtrout/Better-config/README.md

 the blood of the initiate, each in their own time and season.
-Know that TIAMAT seeks ever to rise to the stars, and when the Upper is united to the Lower, then a new Age will come of Earth, and the Serpent shall be made whole, and the Waters will be as One, when on high the heavens had not been named.Downloaded from www.holybooks.com Remember to protect the livestock of the village and thy family.
+Know that TIAMAT seeks ever to rise to the stars, and when the Upper is united to the Lower, then a new Age will come of Earth, and the Serpent shall be made whole, and the Waters will be as One, when on high the heavens had not been named.
+Remember to protect the livestock of the village and thy family.
 The Elder Sign and the Sign of the Race.
 But the Watcher, too, if They be slow.
 And no sacrifices are to be made in that time, for the blood will be split for them that have come in, and will call them.